About

 • I was awarded the Apex Society’s Power 30 Under 30 Award for my work as a journalist and founder of this blog.

-• I am a wife and mom to a 3-year-old.
+• I am a wife and mom to a 3-year-old 4-year-old 5-year-old daughter and 1-year-old son and I have one on the way.

-• I live and work in Washington, DC.
+• I live and work in Washington, DC, the greatest city ever.

-• I am the Career Development Chair for the Alliance for Women in Media — National Capital Area Chapter.
+• I am the former Career Development Chair Vice President of the Alliance for Women in Media — National Capital Area Affiliate.

-• I have written for Bloomberg News, the Wall Street Journal, BlackAmericaWeb.com, and others.
+• I have written for Bloomberg News, the Wall Street Journal, BlackAmericaWeb.com, and many, many others.

 • All of what you read here is my opinion and that of my affiliates, and should not be taken as a reflection of my employer.